eslafta-org/fork-test/README.md

 # fork-test
-Testinh how forks are handled.
+Testing how forks are handled.